ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 ### Pitfall: Too General TypeVars (or Overuse of Any)

-Using a `TypeVar` when your function actually expects a more specific capability can lead to confusing errors or overly permissive acceptance.
+Using a `TypeVar` when your function expects a more specific capability can lead to confusing errors or overly permissive acceptance.
 For example: